ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 passive in nature, preferring to bob and weave through flurries of attacks, and defending if they have no other option.

-Airbending abilities tend to focus on movement and speed, but also have a variety of combat techniques.
+Airbending abilities focus on movement and speed.

 .. toctree::
     :name: airtree